srahman77/databrics/UC/introductionToUC.md

 ii)Create managed storage locations to store the managed tables and volumes in these catalogs and schemas. iii) Grant user access to catalogs, schemas, and database objects.
   * Workspaces that are automatically enabled for Unity Catalog provision a workspace catalog with broad privileges granted to all workspace users.
 This catalog is a convenient starting point for trying out Unity Catalog.

+# Migrating an existing workspace to Unity Catalog involves the following:
+  * Converting any workspace-local groups to account-level groups.
+Unity Catalog centralizes identity management at the account level.
+  * Migrating tables and views managed in Hive metastore to Unity Catalog.
+  * Update queries and jobs to reference the new Unity Catalog tables instead of the old Hive metastore tables.
+* Hive metastore table migration to UC: https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/migrate
+* To access data in Unity Catalog, clusters must be configured with the correct access mode.
+Unity Catalog is secure by default.
+If a cluster is not configured with shared or single-user access mode, the cluster can’t access data in Unity Catalog (Other access modes are no isolation shared and custom- these 2 does are not supported.)
+* Unity Catalog supports the following table formats:
+  * Managed tables must use the delta table format.
+  * External tables can use delta, CSV, JSON, avro, parquet, ORC, or text.

+* UC limitation:
+  * Bucketing is not supported for Unity Catalog tables.
+If you run commands that try to create a bucketed table in Unity Catalog, it will throw an exception.
+  * Writing to the same path or Delta Lake table from workspaces in multiple regions can lead to unreliable performance if some clusters access Unity Catalog and others do not.
+  * Custom partition schemes created using commands like ALTER TABLE ADD PARTITION are not supported for tables in Unity Catalog.
+But Unity Catalog can access tables that use directory-style partitioning.
+  * Unity Catalog manages partitions differently than Hive.
+Hive commands that directly manipulate partitions are not supported on tables managed by Unity Catalog.
+  * Table history is not migrated when you run CREATE TABLE CLONE.
+Any tables in the Hive metastore that you clone to Unity Catalog are treated as new tables.
+You cannot perform Delta Lake time travel or other operations that rely on pre-migration history.
+  * Unity Catalog enforces resource quotas on all securable objects.
+If you expect to exceed these resource limits, contact your Azure Databricks account team..
+E.g table/schema=	10000; table/metastore=1000000 etc